Disseminated by the National Transportation Safety Board

 Appeals for a denial of request for correction must be filed in writing within 30 days of receipt of notification of the denial to:

 Washington, DC 20594

 The agency will respond to all requests for appeals within 60 calendar days of receipt.
-If the request requires more than 60 calendar days to resolve, the agency will inform the complainant that more time is required, indicating the reason why and an estimated decision date.
-Whenever possible, requests for appeals shall not be assigned to the originator of the information (e.g., chief report writer or investigator), although that person should be consulted for an evaluation of the petition.
+If the request requires more than 60 calendar days to resolve, the agency will inform you that more time is required, indicating the reason why and an estimated decision date.
+Whenever possible, requests for appeals will not be assigned to the originator of the information (e.g., chief report writer or investigator), although that person should be consulted for an evaluation of the petition.

-The Chief Information Officer will be responsible for Agency's compliance to these guidelines.
-The Agency must submit annually each fiscal year a report to the Director of OMB a list of appeals received by NTSB and the nature of the complaints.
-The first report will start on January 1, 2004.
+The Principal Deputy Managing Director will be responsible for Agency's compliance to these guidelines.
+NTSB must submit annually each fiscal year a report to the Director of OMB a list of appeals received by NTSB and the nature of the complaints.

 Reports on Information Quality Correspondence

 Reports on requests for correction, as covered by Information Quality Guidelines, are filed annually by fiscal year.

 - FY2017 - no correspondence received.

 - FY2014 - no correspondence received.

 - FY2006 - no correspondence received.